MEDICALLY REVIEWED BY NUMBERDYSLEXIA’S MEDICAL REVIEW PANEL ON MAY 30, 2020

 Broadly, there are two ways in which you can effectively practice and improve Mental math.

-First we will going to solve it as we normally do (on paper) .
+First, we will be going to solve it as we normally do (on paper).
 Take a stopwatch and note down the timings.
 Do follow the steps accordingly.

 1. Start the timer.
 Solve